rcardin/kactor/README.md

 ### The `receiveMessage` Builder

 The `receiveMessage` builder is the most basic one.
 It allows to define the behavior of an actor as a function of the message received.
-The function passed to the builder must return a new behavior.
-The new behavior will be used to process the next message.
+The function passed to the builder must return a new behavior, that will be used to process the next message:

 ```kotlin
 object Counter {